 As a field, SUD needs assessment offers unexploited opportunities for advancing our understanding of the nature of SUD treatment needs and the requirements for systems to address them effectively.
 The additional research and initiatives to address data gaps would allow for more rigorous needs assessments to be conducted with less demand on resources.
-Increasing resources to support the more rigorous implementation and broader dissemination of SUD treatment needs assessment would yield benefits beyond the specific policy purposes served by individual needs assessments, bringing the field into line with other fields of social science.
+Increasing resources to support the more rigorous implementation and broader dissemination of SUD treatment needs assessments, bringing the field into line with other fields of social science.